CSESoc-CompClub/Content/python/usage.md

 Put the correct password into the password file.
 Make sure there is a trailing newline.
 We put the password into a file to prevent leaking it through the process list as everyone can see invocation details.

-Run `scp driver.py driven.py setup.py password z5482795@cse.unsw.edu.au:/import/kamen/6/z5482795/public_html/compclub` with your own zID to copy the files locally to the server using SSH.
+Run `scp -r 2024/ driver.py driven.py password z5482795@cse.unsw.edu.au:/import/kamen/6/z5482795/public_html/compclub` with your own zID to copy the files locally to the server using SSH.

 You should then run

 - `chmod 700 driver.py` (we do not want students running the code in this file)
 - `chmod 700 password` (we don't want to expose the password for all to see)
 - `chmod 755 driven.py` (needs to be readable + executable by other users)
-- `chmod 755 setup.py` (needs to be readable + executable by other users)
+- `chmod 755 -R 2024` (needs to be readable + executable by other users)
+  - Do this for all the other years as well

+Make sure to set other files permissions as well to ensure copying across user directories works correctly.

 Then just run `./driver.py` from your account.